open/close all folders

 - Character Tics: His eye twitches whenever there's trouble.
 Though it was only shown in the pilot episode.

-- Manchild: He acts childishly when excited for things and he enjoys spending time with "mother".
+- Manchild: He isn't very mature for his age.
+Examples include him getting childishly excited for things and the fact that he rather enjoys spending time with his mother.

 - On the other hand, there's literally no proof his mother actually exists beyond things Chris says.
 Kenan himself states that he's never met her and Chris's house contains no photos of her, despite them living together.
 Almost like a lampshade, Chris's fish is called "Norman" ala a certain famous serial killer who also imagined his mother's continued life..